 Plenty of websites offer definitions of invasive plant terms.
 We recommend “Native, Invasive, and Other Plant-Related Definitions” on the U.S. Department of Agriculture website.

 So why did MoIP create another page?

 We needed a reference guide for our internal communication.
-Several different industries and agencies are represented in our task force, and we encountered communication challenges despite our shared passion for invasive species control.
+Several different industries and agencies are represented in our council, and we encountered communication challenges despite our shared passion for invasive species control.
 We each come from a slightly different culture with slightly different meanings for terms such as “invasive,” “aggressive,” and “non-native,” so we have agreed on definitions when engaging as a group.